team-captionIt/captionit-extension/README.md

 # captionit-extension
-  caption your insta pics with ease
+  Caption your insta pics with ease
 # **Team Missing ;**

 ### **Meet our members:**